Staff at IIS have combined over 60 years of privacy regulatory, management and consulting experience, the largest in the Asia/Pacific region.

 Malcolm Crompton has been its Managing Director since co-founding the company in 2004.
 Annelies Moens, joined in 2012 as Head of Sales and Operations (now Deputy Managing Director) and is responsible for driving global business growth and managing company operations.

 Robin McKenzie and Christine Cowper are IIS' most experienced privacy consultants, Robin first joined in 2005 and Christine in 2007.
-Chong Shao and Natasha Roberts are IIS' newest consultants, Chong joined IIS in 2010 and Natasha in 2016.
+Chong Shao joined IIS in 2010, while Natasha Roberts and Joshua Ngai joined IIS in 2016.

 Malcolm, Robin, Christine, Natasha and Annelies first met at the then Australian Office of the Federal Privacy Commissioner where they worked for a number of years.